-The forecast for the financial year and proposed use of reserves will need to be kept under review.
-The Council will need to evaluate what further options to consider when reviewing the Budget Strategy for 2021/22.
-An updated MTFS and Budget Strategy will be presented to Cabinet in October 2020.
-This will also take into account recent announcements concerning the further delay in the implementation of the Fair Funding Review and introduction of 75% Business Rates Retention.
-The Q2 budget monitoring report will be considered by Cabinet at their meeting in November 2020.
+During the financial year the Council's proposed use of reserves was kept under review as the Council will need to evaluate what further options to consider when reviewing the Budget Strategy for 2023/24.
+An updated MTFS and Budget Strategy will be presented to Cabinet in November 2022.
+The Strategy also consider developments in Capital Finance including the revisions to the Prudential Code and provisions set out in the Levelling Up and Regeneration Bill